matthewglasenapp/hla_resolve/README.md

 **Authors:** [Matthew Glasenapp](https://github.com/matthewglasenapp), [Alex Symons](https://github.com/FlyingFish800), [Omar Cornejo](https://github.com/oeco28)

 **⚠️ Note:** HLA-Resolve is intended for high-coverage PacBio HiFi reads.
-ONT support is still in development.
+ONT support is still in development, and `--platform ont` is rejected at runtime until it lands.
 The HLA-Resolve [manuscript](https://doi.org/10.64898/2026.03.27.26349549) is under peer review.

 > **Disclaimer:** HLA-Resolve is pre-release software in active development.
 It is intended for research use only and not for use in diagnostic procedures.